-k) Supplementary accessories not included in the recognition: Are authorised without restriction provided they have no influence whatsoever on the behaviour of the car, such as those concerning the aesthetics or the inside comfort (lighting, heating, radio, etc) or those enabling an easier or safer driving of the car (speed-pilot, windscreen washer, etc) provided they do not affect, even indirectly, the mechanical performance of the engine, the steering, the transmission, the road holding and the braking.
+k) Supplementary accessories not included in the homologation: Are authorised without restriction provided they have no influence whatsoever on the behaviour of the car, such as those concerning the aesthetics or the inside comfort (lighting, heating, radio, etc), provided they do not affect, even indirectly, the mechanical performance of the engine, the steering, the transmission, the road holding and the braking.

-All controls and their functions must remain those provided by the manufacturer, but it is permissible to arrange them in such a way as to make them accessible and easier to use, ie, lengthening of the handbrake-lever, fitting of additional pads to the brake-pedal, etc. The position of the steering-wheel may be indifferently on the left or on the right, provided this only results in a simple transposition of the steering-system linkages as provided and supplied by the manufacturer and without any other mechanical alteration (manifolds, etc).
+All controls and their functions must remain those provided by the manufacturer, but it is permissible to arrange them in such a way as to make them accessible and easier to use, ie, lengthening of the handbrake-lever, fitting of additional pads to the brake-pedal, etc. The position of the steering-wheel may be indifferently on the left or on the right, provided this only results in a simple transposition of the steering-system linkages as provided and supplied by the manufacturer and without any other mechanical alteration (tubing, etc).